outbe/outbe-l2-contracts/docs/adrs/0003-tribute-draft.md

 - Global uniqueness of CU hashes prevents double-counting and reuse across TDs.
 - Upgrade authority is centralized; consider assigning a timelock/multisig as owner.
 - No external calls are made beyond reading from the Consumption Unit contract, minimizing reentrancy risk.

-# Related Changes

-- None required for oracles; the TD aggregates already normalized CU values and currency codes.
-- Optional future enhancement: add an owner-to-TD index for faster owner-based queries.

-# Open Questions

-- Should the TD ID also include settlementCurrency to guard against theoretical hash collisions if currencies differ?
-- Should we expose a view to check whether a given CU hash has already been used in any Tribute Draft?
-- Do we need pagination or owner-based listing helpers for large datasets?